 A woman in the nomad’s society is a noble queen, She struggles with her family in everyday life.
 In addition to taking care of the camp and children, women do any activity that men do.
 Although the rule of women varied from one tribe to another and one clan to another.

 The woman is the artist in the Amazigh culture same as with all Berber nomads in Morocco, not just in playing with the colors of the Henna during every special event, but also in making carpets, blankets, and the tent that protect her family from this harsh life in the wild.

 Tattoos remain an art that Amazigh nomad women do for centuries.
-You can Notice Tattoos On their faces, in their hands.
-Due to religion and cultural influences, this act is rare at the moment among the new generations.
+You can Notice Tattoos On their faces, and on their hands.
+Due to religious and cultural influences, this act is rare at the moment among the new generations.

-Souk and other traveling reason usually is the job of the father or the husband.
-Since it’s used to be a dangerous adventure back in time when there is a lot of conflicts between tribes.
-Therefore To keep women and children safe means usually to stay around the tribe territory, where the tribe is settled for the season.
+Souk and other traveling reasons usually are the job of the father or the husband.
+Since it used to be a dangerous adventure back in time when there is a lot of conflicts between tribes.
+Therefore To keep women and children safe means usually staying around the tribe territory, where the tribe is settled for the season.

 Nomads daily life:

 Weekly men would travel to the market to bring the supplies, or to sell goats.
 While women take care of everything in the camp.

 Daily life activities are also depending on the season.
 As we notice there is always something to do for everyone from the sunrise to the night.
-The beauty of the landscape, the calm of the camp are always chilling environments for any visitor.
+The beauty of the landscape and the calm of the camp are always chilling environments for any visitor.